-Hungarian Wax Chili Peppers
+Hungarian Wax Peppers – All About Them

-Scoville Heat Units: 5,000-15,000 SHU
+Scoville Heat Units: 1,000-15,000 SHU

 What is the Hungarian Wax Pepper?

 The Hungarian Wax Pepper, as its name suggests, originated in Hungary.
-Also known as the Hot Wax Pepper, it is easily confused with the similar-looking banana pepper, but it is much hotter.
+Also known as the Hungarian Hot Wax Pepper, it is easily confused with the similar-looking banana pepper, but it is much hotter.

 The Hungarian Wax is harvested before complete maturity, while it is still yellow, and about 8 inches long and 2 inches thick.
 If left to mature fully, these peppers could grow larger and would turn red, and their heat level would increase considerably.